Paperback — Order on Amazon | Barnes & Noble | Bookshop.org

 Promoted into Incompetence is my effort to unpack that pattern and offer a blueprint for doing better—for teaching, mentoring, and selecting leaders in ways that sustain both competence and confidence.

 Promoted into Incompetence continues the Fraser Leadership Series, following the widely adopted Grantcraft: The Practitioner’s Guide to Strategic Funding for Public Service, Healthcare, and the Nonprofit Sector.
+Grantcraft is not widely available in public and university libraries, and has also been adopted as a text for graduate level grant

 The series bridges the theory and practice of leadership across government, healthcare, and nonprofit contexts—providing pragmatic tools for those who lead in service of the public good.